kylzer/mekari_test/README.md

 # Model
 - nomic-embed-text-v1.5 for Embedding (use sentence-transformers/all-MiniLM-L6-v2 for Low-end PC)
 - GPT-OSS 20B for Generative (with Ollama)
+- SmolDocling-MLX for VLM (Parsing PDF to MD "txt")

+**NOTES** : Feel free to change the VLM Model (this model only works for Apple Silicon chips) **NOTES** : I don't provide Ollama in Docker Compose in purpose (can't do Embedding and LLM at the same device)
 # Tool List
 - fraud_knowledge